mrakgr/Trading-Journal/journal_2025.md

 They have a platform similar to Bookmap.

 11:10pm.
 I'll leave it for tomorrow, I cannot focus on the video at all.

+12/20/2025

+10am.
+Trading is really important to me because it's really important to me to take control of my finances.
+It's really important that I step out of this shadow of failure.
+Tao Ceti made me happy for a while, but it was just another failed project in the end.

+What I really want is define my A and A+ setups and bet big on them.
+I don't want this to be a job.
+I suffered greatly in 2007 - 2014.
+I want to come out of the fog and for once grasp true skill.

+I want the confidence that comes from being in control.
+If I could conquer this game I will be able to move on from the past period of my life.

+And I want to have fun with this, rather than let it turn into a grind.